evmos/evmos/VALIDATORS.md

 --keyring-backend file
 ```

+(Note the amount: it's in apoint (which is 1/1e18 XPOINT).
+100000000000000000000apoint is 100 XPOINT (when you remove 18 zeroes at the end).
+If you decide to adjust the amount, don't forget to adjust `min-self-delegation` flag too.)

-You will have to provide your keystore password and approve the transaction.
+You will have to provide your keystore password and approve the transaction for this command.

 If everything works ok you will get a txhash.
 You can check the status of the tx: ```evmosd query tx <txhash>```

 Transaction receipt may contain errors, so please check if there are any or if it's live.
+You can use the explorer or ask the node to provide receipt.

-If the transaction was correct you should become part of the validators set.
+If the transaction was correct you should instantly become part of the validators set.
 Check your pubkey first:

 ```evmosd tendermint show-validator```